First Public Service-wide Innovation Week

 “Public Service leaders will have an opportunity to develop innovation activities that convey to staff not only the imperative, but also the opportunity for developing new and improved ways of working and delivering better services for the public.”

-Innovation Week will see organisations create ways to engage their teams in aspects of innovation.
-Workshops will explore design-thinking, user-centricity, prototyping, ideation, and collaborative working, among other topics.
-The week is designed to further deepen an innovation culture throughout the Public Service, a key action under the current Public Service reform and innovation framework.
+Innovation Week saw organisations create ways to engage their teams in aspects of innovation.
+Workshops explored design-thinking, user-centricity, prototyping, ideation, and collaborative working, among other topics.
+The week was designed to further deepen an innovation culture throughout the Public Service, a key action under the current Public Service reform and innovation framework.